MaayanLab/DRC-Portals/database/C2M2/README.md

 # Be in the folder database/C2M2

+# To do a quick check if each DCC has only one valid C2M2 package listed in the file ingest/DccAssets.tsv
+ ./get_current_notdeleted_C2M2_list.sh ingest/DccAssets.tsv

 # If ingesting to the dedicated DB server DB, set server_label to dbserver_ (e.g.: server_label=dbserver_), else to null/empty
 server_label=
 #server_label=_dbserver